 - Steam Pressure gauge: It is designed to record the pressure at which steam is being generated in the boiler6

-- Water Treatment: It is done to reduce various losses and enhance life of boiler
+- Water Treatment: It is done to reduce various losses and enhance the life of the boiler

-- Steam Stop Valve: It is designed shut off or regulates flow of steam
+- Steam Stop Valve: It is designed shut off or regulates the flow of steam

 - Wear approved clothing and shoes in the plant at all times.